activisthandbook/articles/partner.md

 > Convinced?
 Fill out our **[partnership form](https://airtable.com/shrPR6xjDVSJNttuj)**.

 # Our principles
 We are here for social, progressive and green rebels all over the globe.
+We believe that effective change-making is all about empowering marginalised communities and providing people with the right tools and training.

-We only work together with organisations that align with our [principles](/en/about/principles).
+To formulate these core ideas, we wrote a set of [principles](/en/about/principles).
+We only work together with organisations that align with these principles.